Octavus Roy Cohen

-Octavus Roy Cohen (1891–1959) was an early 20th century American writer specializing in ethnic comedies.
+Octavus Roy Cohen (1891–1959) was an early 20th-century American writer specializing in ethnic comedies.
 His dialect comedy stories about African Americans gained popularity after being published in the Saturday Evening Post and were adapted into a series of short films by Al Christie featuring actors Charles Olden, Spencer Williams Jr., Evelyn Preer, and Edward Thompson.
+His portrayals drew criticism from the likes of W. E. B. Du Bois, who complained about "the monstrosities he has created".

 Biography

 Early life

-Cohen was born on June 26, 1891 in Charleston, South Carolina, to Octavus and Rebecca Cohen (née Ottolengui).
+Cohen was born on June 26, 1891, in Charleston, South Carolina, to Octavus and Rebecca Cohen (née Ottolengui).
 He pronounced his first name oc-tav'us, a as in have.
+Through his mother, he was the cousin of Rodrigues Ottolengui, who also wrote crime fiction.

 He received his secondary education at the Porter Military Academy, now the Porter-Gaud School, and graduated in 1908.
 He went on to Clemson College (later renamed Clemson University) and graduated in 1911 with a degree in engineering.

 Career

 Between 1910 and 1912, he worked in the editorial departments of the Birmingham Ledger, the Charleston News and Courier, the Bayonne Times, and the Newark Morning Star.

 He became popular as a result of his stories printed in The Saturday Evening Post which were about African-Americans.
 In 1913, he was admitted to the South Carolina bar and practiced law in Charleston for two years.
 Between 1917 and his death, he published 56 books, works that included humorous and detective novels, plays, and collections of short stories.
 He also composed successful Broadway plays and radio, film, and television scripts.

 As a mark of his success, on March 20, 1923, Cohen bought the "Redin-Cohen" house, a Tudor Revival-style home in Birmingham, Alabama.
 He was known to host local writers and journalists to discuss fiction writing while in Birmingham.
-The Redin-Cohen house was built circa 1918 by Mrs. Viola Roden Redin, one of five daughters of the leading saloon operator in Birmingham on the northern half of lots 1 and 2 in block 864 based on the City of Birmingham plan and survey by Elyton Land Company.
-The Cohens occupied the house from 1923 until May 7, 1937, a time period covering some of Cohen's major work.

 He moved from Birmingham to Harlem, New York, in the late 1930s and then to Los Angeles to pursue a film career.